muppet9010/Factorio-Biter-Santa/README.md

 - Options for Santa to use Vertical Take Off or a horizontal runway take off to depart.
 - Configurable start, landing and disappearing position through the clouds.
 - Configurable santa status messages.
+- Santa is indestructible and cannot be interacted with in any way other than the commands.

 Commands
 -------